-Students who meet the admission criteria established by the Maritime Administration and the University may participate in the Corps of Cadets and a license option curriculum.
+Students who meet the admission criteria established by the United States Maritime Administration and the University may participate in the Corps of Cadets and a license option curriculum.
 Such participation is a privilege and not a right.
 Serious or excessive violation of Corps rules and regulations may be considered as evidence of inaptitude for the demanding career of a merchant marine officer and warrant dismissal from the Corps and the license option curriculum.
-Notification of acceptance to a license option degree program is not final approval for appointment in that option nor acceptance in the Corps of Cadets.
+Notification of acceptance to the University is not final approval for appointment into a license-option program or acceptance into the Corps of Cadets.
+The application form for acceptance into the Corps of Cadets is available from the Student Affairs Office.
 Final review of a student's credentials cannot be completed until after enrollment and prospective cadets will not be sworn into the program until this review is completed.
 Enrollment in the program includes executing an agreement that commits the cadet to accept Midshipman status if offered and to accept a commission in a reserve component in the Armed Services if offered at graduation.
 The initial enrollment of students in a license option curriculum must be at the beginning of a fall or spring semester.
 Students may not enter the program after the twelfth day of the semester.